catseye/Chrysoberyl/article/Retrocomputing.md

 Emulators: There's an emulator for the Amiga 500 architecture (and several other models such as the Amiga 2000) called UAE.
-It's written in C++ and available under the GPL, and while the build of it for windows, [WinUAE](http://www.winuae.net/), seems basically stable, every decade or so the *nix version gets forked into a new incarnation.
+It's written in C++ and available under the GPL, and while the build of it for windows, [WinUAE](http://www.winuae.net/), seems basically stable, every decade or so the Unix version gets forked into a new incarnation.
 A few years ago, [E-UAE](http://www.rcdrummond.net/uae/) was the thing to use, but now it's apparently [FS-UAE](https://fs-uae.net/).